Support

 • Researchers from ERC-funded projects will receive a flat monthly reimbursement by InnoNext for a maximum period of 3 months.

 • For the researchers funded by MSCA and HE Research Infrastructure, the respective funding Programme will cover the internship.
-Therefore, it will depend on the grant agreements.
+Therefore, the payment will depend on the grant agreements.

 2.3 Which types of internships are supported by InnoNext?